mk-5/fjira/README.md

 ## Getting Started

-The CLI Jira interface is pretty straightforward.
-Just run `fjira` in your terminal.
+Using the Fjira CLI is straightforward.
+Simply run fjira in your terminal.

 ```shell
 fjira